How To Get Bonded and Insured

 At this point you are likely asking, how do I get a surety bond?
 Surety bonds are offered by the industry through licensed agents.
 Unfortunately, the required license falls under property and casualty insurance, so most agents offering bonds primarily sell insurance products and do not fully understand the surety markets or how to assess your liability.
 When it comes to surety bonds, you are responsible to pay for claims.
 Therefore, the question you should be asking is where do I get a surety bond?
 It’s imperative that you obtain a surety bond from an agency that either has a full-fledged bond department or exclusively offers bonds.

 The majority of agents do not know how to get a surety bond with bad credit.
 Not everyone qualifies for surety bonds, so applicants with credit issues need to be placed with a high risk bond program.
 Most agents do not have direct access to these specialty high risk bond programs, and will likely broker your bond to a large bond agency with access.
+If you don't know which bond you need, you can use our tool to get a free bond analysis.

 Getting Licensed & Bonded